pycom/pycom-micropython-sigfox/docs/library/pyb.Pin.rst

 .. class:: pyb.Pin(id, ...)

    Create a new Pin object associated with the id.
-If additional arguments are given, they are used to initialise the pin.
+If additional arguments are given, they are used to initialize the pin.
 See :meth:`pin.init`.

 .. only:: port_pyboard